-- b.
-Did you learn anything that contradicts what you thought you knew about young adolescents and middle school? - Ask teacher candidates to write down questions they still have about young adolescents and middle school in "Q" column.
-Have teacher candidates share their remaining questions about young adolescents and middle school.
+b.
+Did you learn anything that contradicts what you thought you knew about young adolescents and middle school?

+Ask viewers to write down questions they still have about young adolescents and middle school in "Q" column.
+Have viewers share their remaining questions about young adolescents and middle school.
 Make sure all ideas have been shared.
 Create a comprehensive classroom list on the board.
 Determine the most salient questions and engage the class in a conversation using the film to support the conversation.